cujojs/poly/README.md

 License: MIT

-poly.js is the a collection of UMD modules that shim (aka "polyfill") old browsers to support modern (aka "ES5-ish") javascript.
+poly.js is a collection of UMD modules that shim (aka "polyfill") old browsers to support modern (aka "ES5-ish") javascript.

 poly.js is unique amongst ES5-ish shims because it: